From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 PRONUNCIATION

-The city itself and the surroundings are beautiful; however, it’s a city with a bad reputation, described by some as grungy, dangerous, dirty and overrun by immigrants.
+The city itself and its surroundings are beautiful; however, it’s a city with a bad reputation, described by some as grungy, dangerous, dirty and overrun by immigrants (not my words.)
 Some French people go so far as to avoid the city.

 Founded around 600 BC by Greek Mariners, Marseille was once thought to be the oldest inhabited city in France until a recent archeological dig found evidence that Bezier, another southern town, was slightly older.

 Popular points of interest are le Vieux Port (Old Harbor).
-Château d’If, once a fortress and later a prison, located on a tiny island just a short 20-minute ferry ride from the old port and around 17 Museums.
-And the Basilique Notre-Dame de la Garde, a church that sits high above the city and the most visible landmark in Marseille.
+Château d’If, once a fortress and later a prison, is located on a tiny island just a 20-minute ferry ride from the old port and around 17 Museums.
+The Basilique Notre-Dame de la Garde is a church that sits high above the city and is the most visible landmark in Marseille.

-A fun fact: Marseille is the 2nd most filmed city in France after Paris, of course.
+A fun fact: Marseille is France’s 2nd most filmed city in France after Paris.

 You’ll love Lyon, especially if you love French cuisine and gastronomy, because Lyon, not Paris, is known as France’s food capital.